Fishing License Information & Fees

 - Residents under 16 years of age (also do not need a trout license).

-- Resident, active-duty members of the armed forces while on official leave—must have copy of leave papers in their possession.
+- Resident, active-duty members of the armed forces while on official leave.
+However, when trout fishing they must have copy of leave papers in their possession.

 - Tenants, on the land they rent and occupy, are not required to have a license, but must have the written permission of the landowner.